anishjv/cell-AAP/README.md

 ## Description
-Cell-APP automates the generation of cell masks (and classifications too!), enabling users to create custom instance segmentation training dataset in transmitted-light microscopy.
+Cell-APP automates the generation of cell masks (and classifications too!), enabling users to create custom instance segmentation training datasets in transmitted-light microscopy.
 To learn more, read our preprint: https://www.biorxiv.org/content/10.1101/2025.01.23.634498v2.

 ## Usage
 1. Users who wish to segment HeLa, U2OS, HT1080, or RPE-1 cell lines may try our pre-trained model.
 These models can be used through our GUI (see **Installation**) and their weights can be downloaded at: https://zenodo.org/communities/cellapp/records?q=&l=list&p=1&s=10.
 To learn about using pre-trained models through the GUI, see this video: